Merit Badges

 Troop 333

 Baden Powell said advancement is like a suntan; you tend to get it when you do things outdoors.
-Camping, hiking and other troop activities often satisfy some merit badge requirement.
+Camping, hiking and other troop activities will often satisfy some merit badge requirement.
+Plan ahead.

 Council Events